SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 # Add some pak files
 * Go and download HE-man masters of the universe or TNMNT Rescue Palooza (you can get the pak file from within it)

 * place your pak's to: `~/RetroPie/roms/ports/openbor/`

+* There's no need to unpack them, and no need to place them in pak folder.

 # Let the fun begin